zealsprince/zealsprince.com/content/markdown.md

 # Typography Examples

-This document demonstrates various elements of Markdown formatting and typography that can be used in your content.
+This document demonstrates various elements of Markdown formatting and typography that can be used in the content as well as embedding Svelte components directly.

 ## Heading 2